Chibuzor06/Gtbank-Form/README.md

 <h3>External Libraries used:</h3>
 -JasperSoft Studios iReport
-  Download at the JasperSoft Studios site
+  Download at the <a href="http://community.jaspersoft.com/download">JasperSoft Studios site</a>
 -Hibernate ORM
-  Download at the <a href="http://hibernate.org/orm/downloads/">hibernate</a> site -MySql jdbc connector J
+  Download at the <a href="http://hibernate.org/orm/downloads/">Hibernate site</a>
+-MySql jdbc connector J
-  Download at Oracle MySql site
+  Download at <a href="https://dev.mysql.com/downloads/installer/">Oracle MySql site</a>

 For Eclipse IDE Users
 -JasperSoft studios can be downloaded from eclipse market place.